-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 in FY 20-22 we will strive to equal those results with 7000 CMV traffic stops and 7500 violations cited in each FY.
 These shall be in areas identified as higher crash locations with an emphasis on areas with a high traffic count.